phidiassj/TaiwanEInvoiceOpenAPI/README.md

 For example, you would include the JWT token in the Authorization header as follows:

-Authorization: Bearer <JWT Token>
+Authorization: Bearer token

-Please make sure to replace <JWT Token> with the actual JWT token.
+Please make sure to replace "token" with the actual JWT token.

 ## Directory Descriptions

 Each directory has its subdirectories or function descriptions, the following is the description of each root directory:

+###EInvoiceAPI:###
-**EInvoiceAPI**: Contains all functionalities related to electronic invoices.
+Contains all functionalities related to electronic invoices.

+###BusinessAPI:###
-**BusinessAPI**: Various tools required for searching business registration information, validating mobile barcodes, and other functionalities related to issuing electronic invoices.
+Various tools required for searching business registration information, validating mobile barcodes, and other functionalities related to issuing electronic invoices.

+###Users:###
-**Users**: Functionalities related to user management and operations.
+Functionalities about user management and operations.